opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

 **Embrace the Linux philosophy**

-How we grow the Symfony ecosystem.
+* How we grow the Symfony ecosystem.
 Built abstracts.
-HttpFoundation, HttpKernel
+* HttpFoundation, HttpKernel
-Moved to infrastructure
+* Moved to infrastructure
-A few abstractions on top of PHP.
-Improved versions of PHP functions (`dump`) Started a add higher level abstractions (e.g. Mailer), built on the lower ones.
+* A few abstractions on top of PHP.
+Improved versions of PHP functions (`dump`)
+* Started a add higher level abstractions (e.g. Mailer), built on the lower ones.
+* Recently worked on PHPUnit assertions